santiallende/myWebsite/content/psychotherapy/header/index.md

 As a member of  [PSYPACT](https://psypact.org/), I am able to provide teletherapy in the following states: AL, AZ, AR, CO, CNMI, CT, DE, DC, FL, GA, ID, IL, IN, KS, KY, ME, MD, MI, MN, MO, NE, NV, NH, NJ, NC, ND, OH, OK, PA, RI, SC, TN, TX, UT, VA, WV, WI, and WY.

 # Fees and Insurance
+My standard self-pay fee per 45-minute session is **$200**.
+You may click on the blue "Use Your Insurance" button to verify your out-of-network benefits through Reimbursify.
+This service helps you easily check your insurance coverage for out-of-network providers and submit claims directly to your insurance company for potential reimbursement, all at no expense to you.

-My standard self-pay fee per 45-minute session is $200.
-I can provide you with a monthly statement to submit to your insurance company for reimbursement.
-You may call your insurance company to inquire about out-of-network coverage.
-The procedure code for a 45-minute individual psychotherapy session is 90834.
+Alternatively, I can provide you with a monthly statement that you can submit to your insurance company for reimbursement.
+You might consider contacting your insurance company to inquire about coverage for out-of-network services.
+The procedure code for a 45-minute individual psychotherapy session is **90834**.

 A few questions to ask your insurance company: